20 Thanksgiving Sides You Can Cook in the Microwave

 One-Minute Brown Rice Risotto

 Normally, risotto requires many minutes of repetitive stirring and sweating over the stove—but this 60-second side requires just the opposite.
 Ready-to-serve brown rice, heavy cream, and Parmesan cheese help it taste like you spent hours in the kitchen.
-You’re the only one who needs to know it was done quicker than a Christmas carol.

 Get the recipe from Dinner Then Dessert.